Fighting Crane Fly Larvae—Guide

 —

-The crane fly (Tipula paludosa) is an insect whose larvae devour grass roots, causing thinning lawns, brown patches, and weakened turf in gardens, sports fields, and pastures.
+The crane fly (Tipula paludosa) is a common insect whose larvae, known as leatherjackets, feed voraciously on grass roots, resulting in thinning lawns, brown patches, and weakened turf in gardens, sports fields, and pastures.

 —